-Is your Christmas home dcor stuck in a rut?
+Is your Christmas home décor stuck in a rut?
 We all enjoy unpacking the holiday memories of years past, but sometimes putting the same decorations in the same places can start to feel old.
-Not to worry though, because you can re-use the same dcor in a different way for an up-to-date look without breaking the budget!
-These Christmas decorating ideas will break you out of your routine while preserving the meaning and memories of your holiday traditions.
+Not to worry though, because you can re-use the same Christmas house decorations in a different way for an up-to-date look without breaking the budget!
+These original Christmas decoration ideas will break you out of your routine while preserving the meaning and memories of your holiday traditions.

 Hanging Christmas cards from coordinating string creates an instant focal point sure to bring attention to these heart warming treasures.

 A New Way to Display Christmas Cards and Photos

 Do you display your Christmas cards on your refrigerator or mantle?
 These are common spots for treasured holiday missives, but there’s a new and visually interesting way to display your Christmas cards without creating holes in your walls that will need to be patched up later.
 With just two adhesive hooks and a length of rope or ribbon, you can create original Christmas house decorations from your Christmas cards and photos.
 Here’s how.

 - Depending on how many Christmas cards you typically receive (or how many Christmas photos you take!), place two removable adhesive hooks, like Scotch Command hooks, 3 to 5 feet apart on a clean wall.

 - String a length of rope or ribbon between the hooks.
 To coordinate with your Christmas décor, you might use twine, blue or silver ribbon, or even extra strings of beads.
 Tie securely at either end and leave a little slack so that the material you use has a slight curve.

 - Use clothespins to attach Christmas cards and photos to your new display as they arrive!